zhangjun001/AD-Landmark-Prediction/README.md

 Install SimpleITK with pip install SimpleITK
 Install numpy, scipy, and matplotlib with pip install numpy scipy matplotlib

-download the pretrained model from https://duke.box.com/s/bme1f2tnk4vefomlbxyal5y17c6ah2al copy the model to the folder of /Model cd to current folder and
+Download the pretrained model from https://duke.box.com/s/bme1f2tnk4vefomlbxyal5y17c6ah2al

+Copy the model to the folder of /Model

+cd to current folder and

 Apply our Pre-trained Model with GPU

 python main.py --path Img.nii.gz

+Note we use the Keras backend as follows
+{
+    "image_data_format": "channels_first",
+    "epsilon": 1e-07,
+    "floatx": "float32",
+    "backend": "tensorflow"
+}

 Citation